 Read Rhonda Knockwood’s full bio here…

-Les Doiron is a citizen and the President of the Yuułuʔiłʔath Government (the Ucluelet First Nation).
+Les Doiron is a citizen and the former President of the Yuułuʔiłʔath Government (the Ucluelet First Nation).
 A community minded, goal-oriented professional, Les is passionate about giving back to his community and has shared a lot of his life with many individuals, on a professional and volunteer basis alike…

 Read Les Doiron’s full bio here…

 Phil Fontaine is an articulate advocate for the future of Canada and for Indigenous peoples.
 He is the former three-term National Chief of the Assembly of First Nations, known for his calm and confident demeanor.
 He has a proven track record of opening lines of communication and bringing people together in a common cause for a better future and to resolve issues of the past.

 Chris Shade was elected as Chief of the Blood Tribe, which is part of the Blackfoot Confederacy, in November 1996, and was successfully re-elected in 2000.
 He was elected to the Office of Grand Chief of Treaty 7 in 2000 and continues to be a representative of Treaty 7 on the Indigenous Peoples Commission of the Liberal Party of Canada.
 He also sits on numerous Boards and Chiefs Committees.